 - (a) General Requirements: As stated above, all construction contracts must satisfy the requirements of the Indian Contract Act, 1872 to be legally enforceable.
 There are no statutory requirements specifically in relation to construction contracts. - (b) Labour: All employers and contractors are required to comply with the relevant labour legislation in force in India or in the state/city concerned.
 The onus of complying with such labour laws falls upon an employer or a contractor depending on the legislation.
-Labourers get their legal recognition from the definition of the word "workman" under the Industrial Disputes Act, 1947 (Federal legislation) which entitles them to various statutory benefits and fair treatment at the hands of their employer/ contractor.
-Further, the Contract Labour (Regulation and

-Abolition) Act, 1970 must be complied with by any principal employer/contractor who hires 20 or more contract labourers for an "establishment".
+Labourers get their legal recognition from the definition of the word "workman" under the Industrial Disputes Act, 1947 (Federal legislation) which entitles them to various statutory benefits and fair treatment at the hands of their employer/contractor.
+Further, the Contract Labour (Regulation and Abolition) Act, 1970 must be complied with by any principal employer/ contractor who hires 20 or more contract labourers for an "establishment".
 The said Act requires the principal employer to register its establishment in accordance with the Act, whereas all such contractors must obtain a licence from the authorised licensing authority specified in the Act.

-In order to regulate the condition of service of inter-state labourers, the Inter-State Migrant Workmen (Regulation of Employment and Conditions of Service) Act, 1979 requires all contractors who employ five or more inter-state migrant workmen to register themselves.
-It aims to protect and/or provide a migrant worker's right to equal wages, displacement allowance, home journey allowance, medical facilities, etc. The Workmen's Compensation Act, 1923 requires that compensation be paid to workers if injured in the course of employment.
+In order to regulate the condition of service of inter-state labourers, the Inter-State Migrant Workmen (Regulation of Employment and Conditions of Service) Act, 1979 requires all contractors who employ five or more interstate migrant workmen to register themselves.
+It aims to protect and/or provide a migrant worker's right to equal wages, displacement allowance, home journey allowance, medical facilities, etc.

+The Workmen's Compensation Act, 1923 requires that compensation be paid to workers if injured in the course of employment.
 Under the Minimum Wages Act, 1948, the employer is required to pay the minimum wage rates as may be fixed by the relevant government.
 Further, the Payment of Wages Act, 1936, read with the Amendment Act, 2017, ensures that the employees receive wages on time and without any unauthorised deductions.

-The Code on Wages, 2019 ("Wages Code") passed by Parliament in August, 2019 (the provisions of which have not yet been notified by the Central Government) seeks to consolidate and replace four Acts: the Payment of Wages Act, 1936; Minimum Wages Act, 1948; Payment of Bonus Act, 1965; and Equal Remuneration Act, 1976.
+The Code on Wages, 2019 ("Wages Code") seeks to consolidate and replace four Acts: the Payment of Wages Act, 1936; the Minimum Wages Act, 1948; the Payment of Bonus Act, 1965; and the Equal Remuneration Act, 1976.
 It extends to all establishments, employees and employers unless specifically exempt.
-The Code, inter alia, provides for a national floor rate for wages which is to be determined by the Central Government after taking into account the minimum living standards.
-The Code further provides for a review of the minimum wages at intervals not exceeding five years.
+The Wages Code, inter alia, provides for a national floor rate for wages which is to be determined by the Central Government after taking into account the minimum living standards.
+It further provides for a review of the minimum wages at intervals not exceeding five years.
+Recently, the Indian Parliament passed a new set of regulations which were intended to be implemented in April 2021 but have been deferred.
+See question 1.7 above.